stolt45/heroku-buildpack-ruby-with-sqlite3/README.md

 It is the case of less frequently to update the database, besides the data is updated by only the site owner, not site visitor.

+If you can prepare the data in advance, you would update SQLite3 database by yourself locally and store the application scripts and SQLite3 database file together, then deploy (git push) it to Heroku.
+It will work perfectly to read and query the database on Heroku.
+(Of course, writing also works fine, but that data will be vanished soon.)
+This is very easy operation.
+And this is also effective to database scheme update.

 Proper application example